postsharp/Metalama.Documentation/content/conceptual/aspects/validating.md

 ## Validating code references

-Not only can aspects validate the declaration to which they are applied, but also how this target declaration is being used.
+Not only can aspects validate the declaration to which they are applied, but also validate how this target declaration is being used.
 That is, aspects can validate _code references_.

 To create an aspect that validates references: